ERP in 2020: Defining Enterprise Resource Planning

-Extensive ERPs are more affordable than ever, and MSPs are proving to be vital partners in managing the implementation and maintenance of ERP projects.
+Extensive ERPs are more affordable than ever, and MSPs are proving to be vital with ERP consulting, implementation, and management.

 For many years, businesses have been more familiar with break/fix models for their IT tech, an expensive and counterintuitive practice wherein vendors benefit from the failing of their own solutions.

 On the other hand, MSPs largely function as an extension of the businesses tech capabilities and will typically provide round-the-clock service and proactive support for the ERP structure within a company.

 The MSP market has grown substantially during the last five years, almost doubling worldwide to $193 billion